 What are the issues that lead first to attendance issues, and eventually to attrition?
 Family illnesses.
 Vehicle breakdowns.
 Unexpected expenses.
 Childcare gaps.
 In other words, life.
 It impacts everyone.
 And some team members have fewer resources available to serve as a safety net.

 That’s why some employers offer general support to help employees make it to work.
 For example, Advocate Aurora Health experienced very high attrition during the pandemic, particularly with employees in entry-level positions in their Environmental Services, Transport, and Food and Nutrition units.
-After surveying the team, the organization learned that more often than not, personal challenges were impacting employees' attendance.
+After surveying the team, the organization learned that, more often than not, personal challenges were impacting employees' attendance.

 “The Success Coaching Program systematically provides wraparound support to staff, in the form of grocery gift cards, cafeteria vouchers, emergency child care resources, and a variety of additional supports.
 This program is in place to ensure team members are able to continue employment even through difficult personal challenges.
-This program has been quite a success, and we’ve seen a 80% retention rate among participants.”
+This program has been quite a success, and we’ve seen an 80% retention rate among participants.”
 Michele Smith, Director of Workforce and Team Member Development, Advocate Aurora Health

 Seek Outside Resources